- Plazas are important at Filipstad. Shops and restaurants nearby. You can live here without owning a car. Illustration: Diiz

 A city within a city

 A ten minute walk from Oslo City Hall, a new city district is going to be built.
-5,000 people will make their homes on the former container port in Filipstad.
+5,000 people will one day lead happy lives on the former container port in Filipstad.

-This "city" will be situated in the centre of Oslo, with two large plazas that link it with Frogner and Skillebekk.
-From the waterfront promenade you will be able to walk to Tjuvholmen, Aker Brygge and the rest of Fjord City.
-A new tram line will unite the new and the old districts into one.
+This new "city" will be located within the centre of Oslo, with two large plazas that connect it to two other parts of Oslo; Frogner and Skillebekk.
+From the waterfront promenade you will be able to walk to Tjuvholmen, Aker Brygge and the rest of the Fjord City.
+A new tram line will unite the new and the old districts.

 The Oslo City Council decides what the new district of Filipstad will look like.
-The Agency for Planning and Building Services has prepared a proposal for an area zoning plan.
+The City of Oslo's Agency for Planning and Building Services has prepared a proposal for an area zoning plan.
 As the largest landowners, the Port of Oslo and Rom Eiendom AS have prepared an alternative proposal.
+The most distinguishable difference between the two outlines is the way Filipstad is to correspond to the city that surrounds it.

 This brochure presents the landowners' plans for how this area could be developed.
 Our vision for Filipstad is that it should become a city within a city, a place where people can live, work and spend their recreational time – without having to rely on cars.
 Filipstad will contribute towards making Oslo a greener city and become a prime example of sustainable urban development.